 Our regional website continues to be well received.
-It offers education, information on upcoming events and local resources.
+Although the visits are a bit lower this year, there was an increase towards the end of March with COVID-19.
+Our website offers education, information on upcoming events and local resources.
 It also offers easy access to referral for diabetes care.
 The following table describes the volume and reach of our website.
 (Table 19)